 On the last day of our trip to Rome, My friend Amani and I had breakfast in a cafe close to Basilica Papale di Santa Maria Maggiore.
 It was a beautiful Sunday.
-I was enjoying my coffee and watching the traffic jam at the security checkpoint in front of the church.
+I was having my coffee and watching the traffic jam at the security checkpoint in front of the church.

 We decided to visit the church after breakfast.
-When we entered the church the Sunday service was not over yet, So we stood in the back waiting for the service to end.
+When we entered the church, the Sunday service was not over yet, So we stood in the back waiting for the service to end.
 At the end of the service, people started lining up in rows to greet the father or the priest, that’s what we thought, so I suggested to line up and pay tribute as well.

 We stood in line, it was very long and when I approached I discovered that it was not to pay tribute to the priest!
 It was something different.

 The whole thing took a few minutes, but it felt like hours, and I was confused because I did not know what to do.
 I was afraid of saying or doing something that shows a lack of respect for the sanctity of the place and the people.
 I don’t know in this situation what’s appropriate to say or do.